Aircraft innovators are doing their part to create greener, more sustainable planes with hybrid batteries or fully electric solutions.

 How Will Qdot Power Clean Flights?

 The Qdot team developed thermal management technology for heat sinks at nuclear fusion power plants.
-Now they’re taking that technology and applying it to aircraft engines and hybrid batteries.
+Now they’re taking that technology and applying it to aircraft engines and hybrid batteries with a new focus on green aviation technology.
 Qdot is focused on airplanes used by the agriculture, cargo delivery, and defense sectors.

 With a more powerful battery and durable heat exchanger, aircraft engines can rely less on fuel and more on electricity.